Dictionary

 Pronunciation: (sôrs, sōrs), [key]

-—n., v., sourced, sourcing.
+— n., v., sourced, sourcing.

-1. any thing or place from which something comes, arises, or is obtained; origin:
+1. any thing or place from which something comes, arises, or is obtained; origin: Which foods are sources of calcium?

 2. the beginning or place of origin of a stream or river.